PoliticalGraveyard.com

 Colgan, Edward J., Jr. — of Baltimore, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1940.
 Presumed deceased.
 Burial location unknown.

-COLGATE (Soundex C423) — See also CLAGETT, CLAGGETT, CLEGGITT, COLGAN, COLGLAZIER, COLGROVE, FELGATE, HOLGAR, HOLGATE, MCCOLGAN, WOLGAMATT.
+COLGATE (Soundex C423) — See also CLAGETT, CLAGGETT, CLEGGITT, COLGAN, COLGLAZIER, COLGROVE, DOLGAARD, FELGATE, HOLGAR, HOLGATE, MCCOLGAN, WOLGAMATT.

-COLGATE: See also James Colgate Cleveland — Colgate Whitehead Darden, Jr. — Edward Patrick Francis Eagan
+COLGATE: See also James Colgate Cleveland — Colgate Whitehead Darden Jr. — Edward Patrick Francis Eagan

 Colgate, Austen (1863-1927) — of Orange, Essex County, N.J.
 Born in Orange, Essex County, N.J., August 12, 1863.
-Son of Samuel Colgate and Elizabeth Colgate.
 Republican.
-Member of New Jersey state house of assembly from Essex County, 1906, 1908-09; member of New Jersey state senate from Essex County, 1912-16; delegate to Republican National Convention from New Jersey, 1920, 1924.
+Member of New Jersey state house of assembly from Essex County, 1906, 1908-09; member of New Jersey state senate from Essex County, 1912-16; delegate to Republican National Convention from New Jersey, 1920 (member, Resolutions Committee), 1924.
 Member, Freemasons.
 Died September 5, 1927 (age 64 years, 24 days).
 Interment at Rosedale Cemetery, Orange, N.J.

 See also Find-A-Grave memorial